Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 The one notable exception is if you are going to be writing specifically about a single country or city.
 Then it may be acceptable to use a country specific extension that will help Google know your desired audience’s location.

-Picking a Travel Blog Name Mistakes
+Travel Blog Name Mistakes

 - Punctuation such as periods, dashes or hyphens, underscores, or any other symbols.